mezzenascosilvana/fullstack/MyNotes.md

    Question2: I dont know if the point 5 was implemented properly.
 #  HomeWork4:
   I need the slides for this class to do it.
+# Class 5 and 6 06102024 /06112024:
+Review style "Rounded Corned"
+Review style Shadow: this style can be applied to the boxes and text =>"Box Shadow", "Text Shadow".
+On class 4 I have an example of box shadow.

 # Class: 25062024
  End points to play : https://jsonplaceholder.typicode.com/
                      https://dog.ceo/dog-api/documentation/breed